nirash-luxu/jetson-containers-v1/README.md

-Here is the complete, end-to-end guide to getting Ollama running on your Jetson Orin Nano, Nirash.
+Here is the complete, end-to-end guide to getting Ollama running on your Jetson Orin Nano.
 This ensures maximum GPU performance while keeping strict control over your MicroSD card space.

 ### Step 1: Configure Docker for the Jetson GPU